HarryGifford/special-relativity/README.md

 **Assume fixed camera speed**: Assumes the camera is moving forward a fixed velocity relative to the environment but without actually moving the camera.

 **Use Galilean relativity**: Assumes no special relativity.
 Note that the rasterizer won't render things correctly for speeds greater than the speed of light.

+**Scene**: Either "Dice" which is a set of dice all in a row or Sponza, which is a beautiful atrium commonly used for rendering.

 ## Development